atropos-null/LS/py109/py109_studyguide.md

     return False
 ```

-#### Practical Applications of Type Coercion in Python
+### Practical Applications of Type Coercion in Python

-Here are real programming scenarios you'll encounter:
+The folowing are real programming scenarios you'll encounter:

 **User Input Processing**

 One of the most common applications is handling user input.

 ```python